You must have JavaScript enabled to use this website.

 Description

-Neudorff Sluggo Fast Acting, Organic Slug & Snail Killer Ultra 650g
+Neudorff Sluggo Fast Acting, Organic Slug & Snail Killer Ultra 500g

 Covering double the area that regular Sluggo does, the active ingredient is 20 g/kg hydrated ferric phosphate (equivalent to approximately 14.02 g/kg anhydrous ferric phosphate), a naturally occurring iron compound.
-It is completely effective against all species of slugs and snails.
-To get rid of insects, you will need Neudorff Insect & Larvae
+It is completely effective against all species of slugs and snails (not insects).

 • No slime trials, no visible dead slugs.